Get a Demo

 In my experience, here are tips that can help you better protect your environment from malware threats:

-1. Prioritize anomaly detection for rapid response Implement user and entity behavior analytics (UEBA) to identify anomalous behavior that might signal a malware infection, especially those capable of bypassing signature-based detection.
+1. Prioritize anomaly detection for rapid response.
+Implement user and entity behavior analytics (UEBA) to identify anomalous behavior that might signal a malware infection, especially those capable of bypassing signature-based detection.
 Look for deviations in network traffic, file access, or unusual system behavior.

-2. Use deception technology for malware diversion Deploy honeypots and decoys within your network.
+2. Use deception technology for malware diversion.
+Deploy honeypots and decoys within your network.
 These fake systems can attract malware, revealing attacks early before they can affect your production environment, and can also give you insights into attacker tactics.

-3. Apply a “memory protection” layer for fileless threats Invest in tools that offer memory-based exploit protection, as modern malware often operates in-memory without leaving a file signature.
+3. Apply a “memory protection” layer for fileless threats.
+Invest in tools that offer memory-based exploit protection, as modern malware often operates in-memory without leaving a file signature.
 This helps defend against sophisticated malware like fileless attacks, which traditional antivirus cannot detect.

-4. Incorporate threat hunting programs Regularly conduct proactive threat hunting to search for dormant malware, particularly advanced persistent threats (APTs).
+4. Incorporate threat hunting programs.
+Regularly conduct proactive threat hunting to search for dormant malware, particularly advanced persistent threats (APTs).
 This process can uncover malware that has evaded other defenses by analyzing logs, traffic patterns, and endpoint behavior.

-5. Deploy DNS security to block malicious communications Use DNS-based security solutions to prevent devices from reaching command-and-control (C2) servers.
+5. Deploy DNS security to block malicious communications.
+Use DNS-based security solutions to prevent devices from reaching command-and-control (C2) servers.
 DNS-layer defenses can disrupt malware communications and block further actions, such as data exfiltration or lateral movement.

-Eyal Gruner is the Co-Founder and CEO of Cynet.
+Eyal Gruner is the Co-Founder and Board Director at Cynet.
+He served as the company’s CEO for nine years, guiding its growth from the very beginning.
 He is also Co-Founder and former CEO of BugSec, Israel’s leading cyber consultancy, and Versafe, acquired by F5 Networks.
 Gruner began his career at age 15 by hacking into his bank’s ATM to show the weakness of their security and has been recognized in Google’s security Hall of Fame.

 Advanced Malware Protection with Cynet

-The Cynet 360 Advanced Threat Detection and Response platform provides protection against threats including zero-day attacks, advanced persistent threats (APT), advanced malware, and trojans that can evade traditional signature-based security measures.
+The Cynet 360 Advanced Threat Detection and Response platform provides protection against threats, including zero-day attacks, advanced persistent threats (APT), advanced malware, and trojans that can evade traditional signature-based security measures.

 Block exploit-like behavior